-Every lifecycle leaves its imprint in memory.
-The most recent adaptations are the outer rings, corresponding in humans to the cultural and tribal memory that underpins recent history.
-Deeper still is the memory of our migrant ancestors, who navigated their survival during eras of upheaval.
-These were the progenitors of all the current races of humans on the Earth.
+Every lifecycle leaves its imprint in ancestral memory.
+In humans, this not only includes the memory of our recent cultural and tribal identity, but also of our migrant ancestors, who navigated their survival during eras of upheaval.
+These were the progenitors of all the current races of humans on Earth.
 They passed on to us the memory of our species, and its origins.
 Beyond species is the memory that links us with all mammalian quadrupeds, and still deeper, we share a link with reptiles, birds, insects, fish, and the micro-fauna and flora from the forests and oceans.
-At its essence, memory connects every species back to the Creative Force that animates the universe.
+At its essence, ancestral memory connects every species back to the Creative Force that animates the universe.

 A newly fertilised egg of a human embryo divides to create a placenta.
-The seed unfurls, gathering nutrients from the mother soil, and an individual expression of the universal vital force that is destined to find its way into a human life begins a journey of transformation.
+The seed unfurls, gathering nutrients from the mother soil, and an individual expression of the universal vital force that is destined to find its way into a human life begins the journey of transformation.
 Each one of us has made this journey and ancestral memory provided the map.
-At first, we were disembodied, unconscious, and unformed.
-Then through protozoan, algae, fungi and plant stages, and the spirit of life, destined to become human, reached for the light.
+As the embodiment developed, we transitioned through the protozoan, algae, fungi and plant stages, and the spirit of life, destined to become human, reached for the light.
 A human infant is born out of one fertilised cell.
 But the miracle does not stop there.
 From plant, through fish, reptile, and bird consciousness, the infant wriggles and swims, until the force that pulls her upright guides her into human consciousness.